rfabbri/vpe/README.md

 For creating a new internal project based on VPE (possibly private), or for migrating an existing VXL/VXD internal project to a workflow based on VPE, see [Internal Projects and VPE](./doc/internal-projects.md).
+You may want to do this in case your internal project is tightly coupled with VXL/VXD, and will be constantly moving code to/from these packages.